What’s Happening?

 What’s Proposed for the Lakeside Community?

-Why People Are Concerned
+Why Are People Are Concerned With SAP Goals and Methodology

 There is no clear evidence that school closures save money nor that other alternatives have been legitimately explored to balance the school district’s budget